Our approach

 Consistent education

-In 2024, we continued our existing approach in our most mature organizational unit, Żabka Polska, and regularly surveyed distribution employees undergoing training to tailor the educational materials to their needs.
-Once their initial training is over, we also provide all new starters with our Occupation Health & Safety (OHS) Knowledge Compendium and OHS Starter Kits outlining all necessary procedures and manuals for distribution staff.
+In 2024, we continued our existing approach in our most mature organizational unit, Żabka Polska, and regularly surveyed employees undergoing training to tailor the educational materials to their needs.
+After completing general health and safety training, supervisors of newly hired employees receive our ‘OHS Starter Kit’, which serves as the basis for conducting dedicated on-the-job instructions.
+To ensure continuous access to health and safety information, employees also have access to the ‘OHS Knowledge Compendium’ tab on the intranet, which contains all necessary procedures and instructions.
 Additionally, as part of the 'ZDROwiedzący' (Health Knowledge) project in 2024, we published further educational materials on the intranet for employees, covering topics such as safety during cold water swimming and procedures in case of choking.

 Żabka Polska employees underwent 1,633 occupational health medical check-ups during the year.
 To make sure they can take the best possible care of their health, we also provide them and their families with access to subsidised private medical services.
 Close to 2,000 employees took advantage of this opportunity in 2024.